jayoung/pamlWrapper/README.md

   - makes two tab-delimited text files summarizing paml results (same results, different table format):
     - `*PAMLsummary.tsv` 'long format': each model gets a separate row in the file, so each input alignment file gets multiple rows.
 Easier for a human to read, not so good for downstream parsing, e.g. in R.
     - `*PAMLsummary.wide.tsv` 'wide format': each input alignment file gets a single row (actually, one row per set of parameter choices, see below in the 'robustness' section)
+  - for M8, we also parse the `rst` output file to extract a tab-delimited table of the BEB results for each site (`rst.BEB.tsv` in the M8 subdirs)

 - makes plots showing dN/dS class distributions for each model.
 Can be useful in understanding the results. `*.omegaDistributions.pdf`